billbuchanan/csn09112/week05_secretkey/labs/README.md

 <ul>
 <li>Setup Pfsense and the hosts so that you can connect all the required hosts.
 Test: Successful pings.</li>

 <li>You should be able to discover the hosts on all your networks, and the services on hosts in your own network (DMZ and LAN).
-Test: List the hostsRun NMAP with a range of options, including –sP (to perform a host scan), and -sS (to perform a service scan on a host). </li>
+Test: List the hosts.
+Run NMAP with a range of options, including –sP (to perform a host scan), and -sS (to perform a service scan on a host). </li>

 <li>You should be able to discover the operating system of the hosts on your network (DMZ and LAN).
-Test: List the operating systems.Run NMAP with the –O flag.</li>
+Test: List the operating systems.
+Run NMAP with the –O flag.</li>

 <li>You should be able to discover the Web services that are running and their version.
-Test: List the Web services.Run NMAP with the –sV flag.</li>
+Test: List the Web services.
+Run NMAP with the –sV flag.</li>

 <li>You should be able to craft network packets which can exercise servers and the firewall.
-Test: Use hping to assess response.Run hping with various flags.</li>
+Test: Use hping to assess response.
+Run hping with various flags.</li>

 <li>You should be able to setup basic IDS rules.Test:Use Snort to detect simple network events.
 Test: Run Snort for detection.</li>